EMT WORK-TRAINING

 • After turning 18 and graduating high school, apply for an EMT program approved by the Michigan Department of Health & Human Services (MDHHS).

-• After successfully completing an EMT program, register with the National Registry of Emergency Technicians (NREMT) and schedule your NREMT exam.
+• Upon the successful completion an EMT program, register with the National Registry of Emergency Technicians (NREMT) and schedule your NREMT exam.

-• Upon passing the NREMT exam, apply for an EMT license with the State of Michigan.
+• Once you have passed the NREMT exam, apply for an EMT license with the State of Michigan.

-• Upon completion of these steps, you can now apply for a position as an EMT with a Michigan EMS agency.
+• After receiving your EMT license you can apply for a position as an EMT with a Michigan EMS agency.

 • More detailed information about the process of becoming an EMT can be found on the MDHHS website.